Acquisition of Twitter by Elon Musk: Takeover bid and acquisition announcement

-Elizabeth Lopatto of The Verge predicted that a Musk takeover would lead to a mass employee exodus and a possible reinstatement of Trump's Twitter account.
+Anticipating a takeover, Elizabeth Lopatto of The Verge predicted that it would lead to a mass employee exodus and a possible reinstatement of Trump's Twitter account.
 After the acquisition announcement, Alex Werpin of The Hollywood Reporter warned of widespread repercussions.
 Greg Bensinger of The New York Times argued that Musk's acquisition was "about controlling a megaphone" rather than free speech, while Elizabeth Dwoskin of The Washington Post remarked that Musk's free speech vision for Twitter was considered by technologists to be outdated and impractical.
 Don Pittis of CBC News noted the controversy associated with the wealthy gaining control of media platforms.
 Brendan O'Neill of Spiked observed that Musk's purchase of Twitter and the resulting backlash represented a "battle for control of the Internet", with Business Insider's Ben Gilbert calling the purchase the latest "battleground" in the culture war between Democrats and Republicans.
 Michael Hiltzik of The Seattle Times commented that Musk's impact on Twitter would depend on his policies and how he chooses to implement them.
 David Auerbach of UnHerd saw the purchase as indicative of a "major flashpoint" in the transition of society to "a more decentralized, chaotic, and devolved world".
 Paul R. La Monica of CNN Business suggested that Tesla's declining stock price indicated that Wall Street investors were doubtful on whether Musk's purchase would go through.
 CleanTechnica's Matt Pressman believed that Musk's purchase would benefit Tesla because owners of the company's cars often engaged on the platform, and Lindsey Bakes of Deseret News wrote that Musk could integrate cryptocurrency within Twitter.